noura-shaker/learning--journal/README.md

 6.*Involve your senses.
 Try to relate new information to your five senses to help you absorb and retain it.*

 ![](https://www.wikihow.com/images/thumb/c/ca/Improve-Mind-Power-Step-7.jpg/aid1220738-v4-900px-Improve-Mind-Power-Step-7.jpg)

+**Motivational phrases that i use :

+1.*i can do it*

+2.*draw my dream if i want to hang in somewhere in my bedroom.*